egmaminta/egmaminta.github.io/_posts/2025-06-05-ai_agents_vs_agentic_ai.md

 ![Tavily Search Agent](https://mintlify.s3.us-west-1.amazonaws.com/tavilyai/images/chatbotgif.gif)
 _The Tavily Search Agent is an AI agent that enables LLMs to perform web searches and retrieve real-time information via search tool._

-You know, it's pretty wild how much chatbots like [ChatGPT](https://openai.com/chatgpt/overview/) and [Gemini](https://deepmind.google/models/gemini/) have changed lately.
+You know, it's pretty wild how much chatbots like [ChatGPT](https://openai.com/chatgpt/overview/), [Claude](https://www-cdn.anthropic.com/4263b940cabb546aa0e3283f35b686f4f3b2ff47.pdf), and [Gemini](https://deepmind.google/models/gemini/) have changed lately.
 I've noticed they're not just spitting out text anymore; they can actually use tools, call up functions, and even do some pretty impressive reasoning.
+Since late of 2022, we have been calling them Generative AI.

 Now, here's where I think we might need to adjust our thinking.
-When we talk about AI agents, it feels a bit off to lump these general-purpose chatbots in with the highly specialized ones.
+When we talk about these general-purpose chatbots, it feels a bit off to lump them in with the *less capable* ones (i.e. those that operate in one mode---text in, text out).
 Why?
-Well, think about it: you can ask ChatGPT to check your math, then have it write a poem, and in the same breath, get it to generate some hyperrealistic images.
+Well, think about it: you can ask ChatGPT or Claude or Gemini to check your math, then have it write a poem, and in the same breath, get it to generate some hyperrealistic images.
 All in one go!
+However, I'm *being careful* here because these "less capable" ones are also great in performing various tasks for you (e.g. write emails, create summaries, plan itineraries).

-To me, that makes them something special: **generalist conversational AI agents**.
+To me, that makes ChatGPT, Claude, Gemini, and the likes, something special: **generalist conversational AI**.
 They're "generalist" because they're not stuck doing just one thing, and "conversational" because, well, you talk to them.
 They need us to give them a prompt or tell them if their output hit the mark.

-I really believe we should define these generalist conversational AI agents as their own distinct class.
-They're clearly different from those more specialized AI agents built for super specific tasks or domains.
+I really believe we should define these **generalist AI** as their own distinct class.
+They're clearly different from those more specialized AI agents built for super specific tasks or domains, or those simpler chatbots that only handle text-based interactions.
 It's an important distinction to make as AI keeps evolving!

 {%
   include embed/video.html